 If these at-home treatments don’t work, see your doctor.
-He may recommend one of the following:
+They may recommend one of the following:

 - Aspiration.
 Your doctor can drain the cyst.
-He’ll likely do it with the aid of an ultrasound.
+They’ll likely do it with the aid of an ultrasound.
 This treatment may not work if your case is severe.

 If your leg turns red or starts to swell, see your doctor right away.
-This could mean your Baker’s cyst has ruptured.
+This could mean your Baker’s cyst has burst.